Skip to content

 Authentication Server⚓︎

-The Authentication Server consist of three services: the nextAuth Server (NS), the Second Factor Server (SFS) and the Message Center (MC).
+The Authentication Server (AS) consist of three services: the nextAuth Server (NS), the nextAuth Second Factor Server (SFS) and the nextAuth Message Center (MC).

 nextAuth Architecture from the server's point of view with its three services and supporting components.

-• The nextAuth Server handles the authentication flows (i.e. login, signing of transactions and/or documents) and exposes the REST API for the business applications to interact with.
+• The nextAuth Server (NS) handles the authentication flows (i.e. secure channel, login, signing of transactions) and exposes the REST API for the business applications to interact with.

-• The Second Factor Server verifies the user’s second factor (PIN or biometric).
+• The Second Factor Server (SFS) verifies the user’s second factor (PIN or biometric identifier).

-• The Message Center handles push and pull messages to the app.
+• The Message Center (MC) handles push and pull messages to the mobile app.

-All communication over the WebSockets between the nextAuth Mobile SDK and each of the three services inside the AS is end-to-end secured (mutually authenticated, encrypted).
+All communication over the WebSockets between the nextAuth Mobile SDK and each of the three services inside the AS is secured end-to-end.
+Specifically, the communication is both mutually authenticated and end-to-end encrypted.

 Services⚓︎